-If your vehicle has speed control, you can automatically maintain a constant speed at or above 30 mph (50 km/h).
+The speed of the vehicle cannot be automatically controlled until the vehicle speed is at or above 30 mph (48 km/h).

 When driving in hilly terrain, at high elevations, or when pulling a trailer, it may be desirable to drive in the Overdrive Lockout mode.
 This can be done by depressing the O/D button on the end of the gearshift lever.
 Driving in this mode helps prevent excessive transaxle shifting and helps speed control to maintain speed when going down steep hills.